thesammykins/zoom-to-drive/WARP.md

 - This app reads these env vars (see rclone_client.py and settings.py):
   - RCLONE_REMOTE_NAME (e.g., drive)
   - RCLONE_BASE_PATH  (e.g., Zoom/Recordings)
+- If using the wrapper script, prefer passing --rclone-remote and --rclone-base-path to the script; these are forwarded as CLI args to the app, bypassing env timing issues
 - Sanity checks before running uploads:
   - echo "$RCLONE_REMOTE_NAME" && echo "$RCLONE_BASE_PATH"
   - rclone lsd "$RCLONE_REMOTE_NAME:"